 Since it was first introduced in 2002, Microsoft’s .NET Framework has garnered a robust user base that includes organizations like UPS, Stack Overflow, and Jet.com.
 And now, thanks to the rise of the .NET Core runtime, this high-performance framework also supports cross-platform development.
-To provide deeper visibility into all of these environments, we are pleased to announce that Datadog APM and distributed tracing are generally available for .NET Framework and .NET Core applications.
+To provide deeper visibility into all of these environments, Datadog APM and distributed tracing are generally available for .NET Framework and .NET Core applications.
 With this addition, .NET joins a growing list of supported frameworks and languages in APM.

 Datadog APM gives you deep visibility into your .NET applications within minutes.
 In most cases, you’ll see data flowing into your account without changing a single line of code.
 Our open source .NET tracing library automatically instruments web frameworks (ASP.NET MVC, ASP.NET Core MVC, ASP.NET Web API 2), ADO.NET-compatible databases like SQL Server and PostgreSQL, and other data stores (e.g., Redis, Elasticsearch, and MongoDB), with more integrations in the works.
 Datadog’s .NET client includes support for OpenTracing, the vendor-neutral standard for distributed tracing, so you can easily port your applications without making major updates to your code.